12 Of The Most Common Food Intolerances

 12. Shellfish

 Reactions to shellfish are caused by the body not having the enzymes to break down the proteins in shellfish.
-(13) Shellfish reactions can be both an intolerance or an allergy.
-Additionally, people can have reactions to crustaceans (e.g. shrimp and crab) and/or mollusks (e.g. clams and scallops).
+(13) Shellfish reactions can be either an intolerance or an allergy.
+Additionally, some people specifically have reactions to crustaceans (e.g. shrimp and crab) and/or mollusks (e.g. clams and scallops).

-Symptoms that indicate you might be experiencing a shellfish sensitivity are mainly digestive-based and can include abdominal pain, bloating, nausea, vomiting, and diarrhea.
+Symptoms that indicate you might be experiencing a shellfish sensitivity are typically digestive and can include abdominal pain, bloating, nausea, vomiting, and diarrhea.

 Symptoms To Watch For